Skip to main content

 Should I have my piano tuned to concert pitch?

-Generally speaking, it is the best option.
-However, for pianos where the pitch is significantly lower than A440 (eg very old instruments), it is often best to tune them to their current pitch.
-The feasibility of tuning such a piano to concert pitch can be assessed by a piano technician.
-In these cases, a special tuning called a pitchraise tuning, is a possibility.
+For newer pianos concert pitch is the best option.
+However, for seriously flat pianos (especially very old instruments), it is often best to tune them to their current pitch.
+A piano with very low pitch can be brought up to concert pitch by a special tuning process called a pitchraise.

 TUNING FREQUENCY